Machine Learning For Dummies - Luca Massaron - E-Book

 Introduction

-The term machine learning has all sorts of meanings attached to it today, especially after Hollywood (and other movie studios) have gotten into the picture.
-Films such as Ex Machina have tantalized the imaginations of moviegoers the world over and made machine learning into all sorts of things that it really isn’t.
-Of course, most of us have to live in the real world, where machine learning actually does perform an incredible array of tasks that have nothing to do with androids that can pass the Turing Test (fooling their makers into believing they’re human).
-Machine Learning For Dummies, 2nd Edition gives you a view of machine learning in the real world and exposes you to the amazing feats you really can perform using this technology.
+The term artificial intelligence has all sorts of meanings attached to it today, especially after Hollywood (and other movie studios) have gotten into the picture.
+Films such as Ex Machina have tantalized the imaginations of moviegoers worldwide, portraying artificial intelligence in ways that misrepresent the technology.
+As a part of artificial intelligence, machine learning is also widely misunderstood.
+Of course, most of us have to live in the real world, where machine learning actually does perform an incredible array of tasks that have nothing to do with androids that can pass the Turing Test (fooling a human evaluator into believing they’re human).
+This book gives you a view of machine learning in the real world and exposes you to the amazing feats you really can perform using this technology.

-Even though the tasks that you perform using machine learning may seem a bit mundane when compared to the movie version, by the time you finish this book, you realize that these mundane tasks have the power to impact the lives of everyone on the planet in nearly every aspect of their daily lives.
-In short, machine learning is an incredible technology — just not in the way that some people have imagined.
+Even though the tasks that you perform using machine learning may seem a bit mundane when compared to the movie version, by the time you finish this book, you will realize that these mundane tasks have the power to impact nearly every aspect of daily life for people across the planet.
+In short, machine learning is an incredible technology, just not in the way that some people have imagined.

 About This Book

 Machines and humans learn in entirely different ways, which is why the first part of this book is essential to your understanding of machine learning.
-Machines perform routine tasks at incredible speeds, but still require humans to do the actual thinking.
+Machines perform routine tasks at incredible speeds, but still require human oversight on many aspects, from how they learn to how they execute their tasks.
+This book will help you understand how to guide these machines to solve problems that traditionally required human thought.

-The third part of the book discusses math basics with regard to machine learning requirements.
-It prepares you to perform math tasks associated with algorithms used in machine learning to make either predictions or classifications from your data.
+The third part of the book discusses basic math concepts in relation to machine learning requirements.
+It prepares you to perform math tasks associated with algorithms used in machine learning to make predictions from your data, such as forecasting a value (regression) or determining a category (classification).

 The fourth part of the book helps you discover what to do about data that isn’t quite up to par.
 This part is also where you start learning about similarity and working with linear models.
 The most advanced chapter tells you how to work with ensembles of learners to perform tasks that might not otherwise be reasonable to complete.

 The last part of the book contains helpful information to enhance your machine learning experience.
-This part of the book also contains a chapter specifically oriented toward ethical data use.
+This part of the book also includes a chapter specifically focused on ethical data use.

 To make absorbing the concepts easy, this book uses the following conventions: